FPGA-Research-Manchester/fos/README.md

 ## Tutorials

-- How to build HLS accelerators
-- How to build RTL accelerators
 - How to use Ponq
+  - How to use HLS accelerators
+  - How to use RTL accelerators
 - How to use Daemon
+  - How to use HLS accelerators
 - How to compile partially reconfigurable modules
 - How to build Linux (Pynq / Ubuntu) Image